Cisco Eos

 Eos is reported to be focused on helping M&E companies connect with online fans experiencing the disruptive technology known as the digitization of content.

 Overview

-Cisco Eos is a hosted Software as a service platform that integrates features from multiple point solutions that enable M&E companies to "create, manage, and grow online communities" built around branded entertainment content.
+Cisco Eos is a hosted Software as a service (SaaS) platform that integrates features from multiple point solutions that enable M&E companies to "create, manage, and grow online communities" built around branded entertainment content.

-Eos supports all entertainment genres and incorporates social networking, content management, site administration, and audience analytics features into a single operating environment, using CMS similar to Joomla! or Wordpress.
+Eos supports all entertainment genres and incorporates social networking, content management, site administration, and audience analytics features into a single operating environment, using CMS similar to Joomla! or WordPress.

 Leadership

 Cisco Eos is developed by the Cisco Media Solutions Group, led by Cisco employee Dan Scheinman.